stella-chmt/resume/English.md

 WORK EXPERIENCE
 --
 * Pingan Health Cloud Co.
-Ltd, China    June 2016 - Now
+Ltd, China    June 2016 - May 2017
 _This company is an important part of Pingan Group and its integrated internet services platform which focuses on healthcare._
   * Responsible for the test of the e-commerce website’s search and recommendation system of Ping An Health.
   * Analyzed business requirements, performed functional, regression, performance and reliability testing to uncover defects and suggest improvements for the product.